Gemini Code MCP Setup

 - Check URL is correct (including

-https://) - Verify bundle is enabled in dashboard
+https://) - Verify the MCP server is enabled in dashboard

 - Make sure